A powerful insight into female desire and sexuality: Reviewing Lisa Taddeo’s Three Women

 I also think she was the most reserved and least insightful of the three women.
 I didn’t really understand the rationale for a swinging lifestyle.
 While her story was interesting, it needed a lot more introspection and so didn’t feel rounded out.
 After reading the gut-wrenching passages from Maggie and Lina, Sloane just seemed aloof and clichéd.

 So, that was the only nitpick I had with the book.
 After processing my thoughts, I went and read other reviews of the book – most were negative, and I was a bit surprised by that.
-I then realised this book is marketed as a book about female sexuality, but the book itself is not really that.
-It’s more an in-depth look into three specific women and their sexual lives – there is little to no commentary on female sexuality in general.
+I then realized this book is marketed as a book about female sexuality, but the book itself is not really that.
+It’s more of an in-depth look into three specific women and their sexual lives – there is little to no commentary on female sexuality in general.

 Have you read this book?
 What did you think about it?